lroellin/blog/content/post/how-i-learned-english.md

 In this post, I wanted to show you how I learned English.
 I hope you got a good view of why I like using it, and why I think it's really easy.

-My favourite advice: just listen, read and watch English media, it's really worth the effort.
+My favorite advice: just listen, read and watch English media, it's really worth the effort.
 At first, you're struggling, but that's not gonna last very long and your level of English will raise a lot.